We make The Deuce of Spades and MoonLight tents Versatility | TheTentLab

 Versatility

 Compared to most 3-season US tents, MoonLights have much more ripstop than usual.
 But compared to most EU and UK tents, they have much more net.
 Likewise the overlap of the rainfly and the coated sidewalls is between the two.
 It has ample overlap to keep out splashing rain but it doesn’t come all the way to the ground because that would make it unbearable when it’s hot.
-Temperature control and livability in a wide range of environments is exactly what the MoonLight’s ripstop and netting combination is about.
+Temperature control and livability in a wide range of environments is what the MoonLight’s ripstop and netting combination is about.

 There are three different regions on the MoonLights:

-2) The roof is all net because it makes such a huge difference cooling the tent when it’s hot - especially when he rainfly is off.
+2) The roof is all net because it makes such a huge difference cooling the tent when it’s hot - especially when the rainfly is off.
 When it’s cold, the net roof IS cooler than ripstop would be but it’s not a gigantic difference (like the sides being net would be).

 3) The door panels have two windows each, both on the upper half of the panel and non-closable.
 This is because they’re well protected by large vestibules so covering them isn’t terribly important.